 Lots of avid juicers use the two most popular types of juicers such as centrifugal and masticating, for effective juicing.
 But, each juicer has a distinct mechanism affecting the shelf life and the quality of the juice.

-The juicing blades of a centrifugal juicer spin so fast and they can suck plenty of air into the machine.
+The juicing blades of a centrifugal juicer spin so fast that they can suck plenty of air into the machine.
 Plus, they generate heat and cause oxidation in your juice, leading the juice to go bad more quickly.

 Centrifugal juicer is great for faster juicing, particularly for those who are on the go all the time.
 Though it’s best to drink the juice instantly, the juice from this juicer type can last for around 24 hours.